rathaumons/pyppbox/GETSTARTED.md

 # 🚀 Getting Started

 Installing `pyppbox` is very easy and straightforward.
 You can install it from [PyPI](https://pypi.org/project/pyppbox/) directly or use the prebuilt `.whl` files on [GitHub releases](https://github.com/rathaumons/pyppbox/releases) or install from GitHub directly or build it from source on your own machine.
-However, in order to get it work, you need to install all the necessary dependcies or requirements for the modules you needs.
+However, in order to get it work, you need to install all the necessary dependencies or requirements for the modules you needs.

-🆕 `pyppbox` `v3.0b2+` supports all Windows, Linux and macOS.
+🆕 `pyppbox` `v3.0b2+` supports all Windows, Linux and macOS. ***Use the most recent version of `pyppbox` for smoother experience!***

 ## ⚙️ Requirements